siddharthalal/Project-2---Predicting-Player-s-Ratings/README.md

 Mean Squared Error: 0.04031

-The accuracy has decreased and MSE has increased only maginally.
+The accuracy has decreased and the MSE has increased only maginally.
 If we were to continue using this model, we could only collect the important variables and achieve nearly the same performance.

 Let's run the linear model on important features only and see if its performance improves.